How hill sprints make you run faster

 Finally, sprinting hills can give you a full intensity workout without ever getting up to your full 100% speed.
 Since you never reach top speed, your hamstrings are at little risk.
 This can be important in early season training (especially in cold weather).
 Now, this does not mean that you should ignore your hamstrings.
 When your conditioning and strength improve, and the weather is warm, be sure to include flat (and even downhill) sprints to work this important area of your legs.
 Stronger hamstrings - especially if they are more balanced with your quadriceps - are another effective way to run faster.

 There you have my top five reasons why hill sprints can make you faster.
-You will get a huge number of benefits out of this one simple exercise.
+You will get a vast number of benefits out of this one simple exercise.
 I have used them, my athletes have used them, and many professional and Olympic athletes have done the same.
 No matter what your sport or activity, add some hill sprints into your training program and watch your performances improve.

 This article first appeared in: